 Disney's Golden Age of Hollywood Animations in the 40s:

 The Golden Age of Hollywood cartoon comedy was in the late 1930s and 1940s.
-The critically-praised Pinocchio (1940) released on February 7, 1940 and based on Carlo Collodi's 1881 fable made a record $2.6 million and became the highest-earning film of the year.
+The critically-praised Pinocchio (1940) released on February 7, 1940 and based on Carlo Collodi's 1883 fable made a record $2.6 million and became the highest-earning film of the year.
 This second Disney animated feature also won two Oscars, for Best Original Score and Best Song (When You Wish Upon a Star).
 It was the rites of passage story of a wooden puppet (with Tyrolean britches) that came alive.
-The delinquent boy was accompanied by an ingenuous narrator/carpetbagger named Jiminy Cricket who served as the boy's conscience (and sounded like Benjamin Franklin).
+The good-intentioned but naughty boy was accompanied by an ingenuous narrator/carpetbagger named Jiminy Cricket who served as the boy's conscience (and sounded like Benjamin Franklin).
 The ingenious animation used the multi-plane camera technique to create an amazingly life-like animation.

 Disney experimented with other milestone, ground-breaking techniques that combined classical music and animation in seven separate episodes in the film Fantasia (1940), released on November 12, 1940.
 The film, with a production cost of more than $2 million (about four times more than an average live-action picture), featured Mickey Mouse as the star of the picture in Dukas' The Sorcerer's Apprentice, the mouse's only appearance in a feature cartoon.
 It was the first film to be released in a multichannel stereo sound format called Fantasound - decades ahead of its time - requiring a special system devised for playback, although it was rarely shown that way due to the expense (and the fact that only 6 theaters were equipped to play Fantasound).